For Mentors

 - Ask thoughtful questions about the mentee’s interests, experiences and background.

-- Follow up on any important steps the student has taken, such as a job interview or a leadership experience, and ask what he/she learned.
+- Follow up on any important steps your mentee has taken, such as a job interview or a leadership experience, and ask what they learned.

 Share your Story

-- Tell your mentee about yourself and your experiences to build trust and rapport.
+- Sharing your story and experiences helps to build trust and rapport.

-- Think about how you have learned from your mistakes and how your mentee can learn from them.
+- Think about what you have learned from your mistakes and how your mentee might also learn from them.

 Offer Options versus Solutions

-- Make suggestions of things the student might try, for example, “Have you looked into…” or “Something I found helpful when I was at uni…” versus “You should…” or “You need to…”.
+- Suggest options the student might explore, for example, “Have you looked into…” or “Something I found helpful when I was at uni…” versus “You should…” or “You need to…”.

-- Remember, often times people will not do what we say, so don’t get discouraged if your mentee does not heed your advice.
+- Often people will not follow our suggestions, so don’t get discouraged if your mentee does not heed your advice.

 Close Mentoring Sessions